sahilempire/sahilempire/README.md

 - 👨‍💻 Kindly visit my Portfolio link [http://sahilics.000webhostapp.com](http://sahilics.000webhostapp.com)

-- 📝 Have a huge curiocity to learn some new Techs (Development and Designing)
+- 📝 Have a huge curiosity to learn about new techs (Development and Designing)

 - 📫 How to reach me **yoursahilgupta@gmail.com**